 Domain (subject-matter) Expertise

 Translators must be experts in both their industry and their company to identify and tap into the value of analytics within the business context.
-They should understand the key operational metrics of the business and how these impact profit or loss, revenue and customer retention and so forth.
+They should understand the key operational metrics of the business and how these impact profit or loss, revenue and customer retention.

-Whilst they are not expected to have the technical skills to build analytical models, they should possess a strong technical understanding of problem-solving tools including quantitative models.
-Typically, translators have a strong STEM knowledge and skills with many having come from engineering/mathematical academic backgrounds.
+Whilst they are not expected to have the technical skills to build analytical models, they should possess a strong technical understanding of problem-solving tools, including quantitative models.
+Typically, translators have strong STEM knowledge and skills, many coming from engineering/mathematical academic backgrounds.

 Project Management Skills